Full Guide to North Notts Pubs

 38 Grove Street

-This former car showroom, garage and Netto supermarket is now a Wetherspoon's and is attractively decorated with old photographs of Retford on the walls.
+This former car showroom, garage and Netto supermarket is now a Wetherspoon's Lloyds No.1 and is attractively decorated with old photographs of Retford on the walls.
 There is a choice of seating areas, from quiet little corners to a raised area that commands a good view of the bar.
 There is a large heated area outside where smoking is permitted.
-The nationwide Wetherspoon's beer and cider festivals are held as well as occasional beer festivals with local breweries.
-Children are allowed in certain areas but only at certain times.
+Doom Bar, Abbot and Ruddles are the usual real ales plus 3 rotating guests, the nationwide Wetherspoon's beer and cider festivals are held as well as occasional beer festivals with local breweries.
+Children are allowed in certain areas and at certain times.
 The main Retford Market Square and newly refurbished bus station are close by.

 - Galway Arms

-Just 250 metres from Retford Market Square, this pub has a pleasant atmosphere with friendly service - a fine example of a typical olde-worlde English inn.
+Just 250 metres from Retford Market Square, this pub has a pleasant atmosphere with friendly service and serves 2 rotating real ales.
 The interior is split into four separate areas with two bars - large plasma TVs showing all the main sporting events.
-The lounge area is screen-free for a more peaceful drink.
-There is also a quaint snug area with seating for up to 12 people.
-Live music Fridays and Saturdays.
-The pub is famed for its breakfasts at the weekend.
+There is also a quaint snug area with seating for up to 12 people and a large outdoor seating area.
+Live music most Fridays and Saturdays.
+The pub serves breakfasts at the weekend and Sunday lunch.

 - Gate Inn

 Friendly, open plan, comfortable pub attracting mainly local clientele and serving a good selection of beers, wines and spirits.
 2 real ales available from the Marston's range.
 Outside there is a large car park and a sizeable, well furnished, beer garden and children's play area.

 After a lengthy closure this pub has reopened under new management.